cometbft/cometbft/docs/explanation/core/configuration.md

 because he doesn't wait for additional precommits after creating a block.
 If waiting for precommits (`timeout_commit`) is not incentivized, Bob will accrue more rewards compared to the other 9 validators.

+This is because Bob has the advantage of broadcasting its proposal early (1 second earlier than the others).
+But it also makes it possible for Bob to miss a proposal from another validator and prevote `nil` due to him starting `timeout_propose` earlier.
+I.e., if Bob's `timeout_commit` is too low comparing to other validators, then he might miss some proposals and get slashed for inactivity.